-29 September 2017: When studying at the Canberra College of Advanced Education (CCAE), now the University of Canberra, in the 1980s, Heather Reid had no idea of the journey she would embark on.
+29 September 2017: When studying at the Canberra College of Advanced Education (CCAE), now the University of Canberra, in the 1980s, Heather Reid had little idea what journey she was about to embark on.

 At the time, there was little indication she would go on to become the first female to lead a state football association and shape the code into the most popular sport in the ACT and surrounding region.

 Becoming a pillar of gender equality and a leading figure in the development and promotion of women in sport was even more remote, given the challenges females faced in society at the time.

 Fast forward 30 years and Dr Reid proudly lists both on her long list of achievements.

 On Thursday, she will add another trophy to her cabinet with her distinguished service to sport administration, football and as an advocate for gender equality recognised with an honorary doctorate from the University of Canberra.

 “I’m chuffed.
 I’m totally chuffed.
 It’s something I never expected,” Dr Reid, who graduated with a Bachelor of Arts in Sports Studies in 1983, said.

 “When I rode my bike to university in the 1980s’ cold winters to what was then the Canberra College of Advanced Education, I could have never have imagined all these years later I’d be awarded an honorary doctorate.

 “My university education was the catalyst for me going on to have a career in sports administration and to be a leader and a role model.”

 Being a leader and a role model didn’t come without challenges.
 The path Dr Reid forged had its ups and downs.